Colemans Bridge: Heritage listing

 Colemans Bridge is an early example of Dare timber truss bridges.
 In 1998 it was in good condition.
 As a timber truss road bridge, it has many associational links with important historical events, trends, and people, including the expansion of the road network and economic activity throughout NSW, and Harvey Dare, the designer of this type of truss.
 Dare trusses were fifth in the five stage design evolution of NSW timber truss road bridges.
 They were similar to Allan trusses, but contain improvements which make them stronger and easier to maintain.
 This engineering enhancement represents a significant evolution of the design of timber truss bridges, and gives Dare trusses some technical significance.
 Colemans Bridge has particular technical significance, having iron piers, the only two-lane Dare truss, footways, and long spans.
 In 1998 there were 27 surviving Dare trusses in NSW of the 40 built, and 82 timber truss road bridges survive from the over 400 built.
-The Colemans Bridge is a representative example of Dare timber truss road bridges, and is assessed as being Nationally significant, primarily on the basis of its technical and historical significance.
+Colemans Bridge is a representative example of Dare timber truss road bridges, and is assessed as being Nationally significant, primarily on the basis of its technical and historical significance.

 Colemans Bridge over Leycester Creek was listed on the New South Wales State Heritage Register on 20 June 2000 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Through the bridge's association with the expansion of the NSW road network, its ability to demonstrate historically important concepts such as the gradual acceptance of NSW people of American design ideas, and its association with Harvey Dare, it has historical significance.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The bridge exhibits the technical excellence of its design, as all of the structural detail is clearly visible.
 In the context of its landscape it is visually attractive.
 As such, the bridge has moderate aesthetic significance.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 Timber truss bridges are prominent to road travellers, and NSW has in the past been referred to as the "timber truss bridge state".
 Through this, the complete set of bridges gain some social significance, as they could be said to be held in reasonable esteem by many travellers in NSW.
-The Colemans Bridge is valued by the people of the Lismore region.
+Colemans Bridge is valued by the people of the Lismore region.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Rare - Colemans Bridge contains many important technical and aesthetic features.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.